ShriHari33/Assemblers.github.io/README.md

 Space Complexity: O(n) where n is the size of the Intermediate File.
 ```
 #### b.
 In-Memory Data Structures
 - The Intermediate File can be stored in the memory.
-The Intermediate File can be stored in the memory in the form of a data structure like a vector or a list.
-The Intermediate File can be read from the memory in the second pass to generate the Object Code.
+It can be stored in the memory in the form of a data structure like a vector or a list, and can be read from the memory in the second pass to generate the Object Code.
 ```cpp
 Time Complexity:
     O(1) for insertion and search operations.
     O(n) for deletion operations.
 Space Complexity:
     O(n) where n is the size of the Object Code.
 ```

 ### For the Second Pass:
 Let me set a bit of context that helps explain the _Header Record_, _Text Records_, _Modification Records_ and _End Record_ that are generated in the second pass.
 The SIC/XE architecture has a _fixed-length instruction format_ that is used to store the instructions.
 The fixed-length instruction format is used to store the instructions in the memory.
 This is _analogous_ to the **ELF format** in the **Linux Operating System**, albeit this is a _way simpler version_ of the ELF format.